cre8ivesolutions/my-first-game/README.md

 ## About the game
 - The entire game was made from scratch.
 - I created the html file using Emmet Documentation.
-- The game uses the live-server node package to run locally in the browser.
+- The game uses the live-server node package module (npm) to run locally in the browser.
 - I linked the css file in the head of the html file.
 - I linked the JavaScript file at the bottom of the html body.
-- Near the end of the game, I referenced one video by WebDevSimplified on YouTube because I needed help with setting the answer buttons with the correct dataset if the question or answer was correct.
+- Near the end of the game, I needed help so I had help from one video by WebDevSimplified on YouTube.
+The video helped me with setting the answer buttons with the correct dataset if the chosen answer was correct.
+The vido can be found here: https://youtu.be/riDzcEQbX6k
 ### JavaScript
 I used JavaScript to program the game.
-- I created objects, arrays, arrays of object, functions, and more.
+- I created objects, arrays, arrays of object, new arrays from an object in an array, and more.
-- I also handled browser events, controlled flow, implemented loops and iteration, called functions, utilized arguments and parameters, and more.
+- I also handled browser events, controlled flow, implemented loops and iteration, called functions, utilized arguments and parameters, set timeout, and more.
 - I also used at least one arrow function, used the forEach function, used the Increment Operator, used at least one promise, and more.
 - I also accessed and updated the DOM to create elements and to add and remove classes.
 ### UX/UI